Projects financed from designated subsidies

 • Study trip for the staff of the International Center for Education about Auschwitz and the Holocaust to partner institutions in Israel within the framework of which ICEAH employees will have the opportunity to learn about the philosophy of teaching about the Shoah in these institutions as well as to present their activity to

-Designated subsidy for investment expenses from the funds of the Minister of Culture, National Heritage and Sport originating from state budget in 2021.
+Designated subsidy for investment expenses from the funds of the Minister of Culture and National Heritage originating from state budget in 2021.

 Amount of funding or subsidy: PLN 1 078 000.00